-The sole infrastructure activity is the Roadway and Ramp project, funded at \$135,000, representing 17% of available CDBG funding.
-This project support the Code Enforcement objective of arresting the decline of identified areas through the rehabilitation of decaying roadway and installation of ADA compliant curb cuts and improved gutters to address flooding issues in some of these areas.
+The sole infrastructure activity is the Roadway and Ramp project, funded at \$135,000, representing 17% of CDBG funding.
+This project supports the Code Enforcement objective of arresting the decline of identified areas through the rehabilitation of decaying roadway and installation of ADA compliant curb cuts and improved gutters to address flooding issues as needed.
+This project has been accumulating funding allocated in fiscal years 2012-13 and 2013-14 to combine with the 2014-15 allocation to create a better economy of scale for bidding.